psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```
 `netflow.conf.erb` is an ERB template so there are sections that are overwritten, in between <%=, %>, with real values - replace these and you will have a netflow config.

-You can do that by yourself, `sudo nano /etc/logstash/conf.d/netflow.conf` or just download this netflow.conf;
+You can do that by yourself, `sudo nano /etc/logstash/conf.d/netflow.conf` or just wget this `netflow.conf`;

+PS: Remember to edit the output section of `netflow.conf` so it matches your network.
 ```bash
 elk@stack:/usr/share/logstash$ cd conf.d/
 elk@stack:/usr/share/logstash$ sudo wget https://raw.githubusercontent.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/master/etc/logstash/conf.d/netflow.conf